privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/testing.md

 pnpm run test
 ```

-## Pre-Compiled Artifacts for testing
+### Pre-Compiled Artifacts for testing

-The followingcompiled circuits and zkeys are available to download:
+The following compiled circuits and zkeys are available to download:

 - [Prod](#prod-size) (`7-9-3-4`)
 - [Micro](#micro-size) (`10-2-1-2`)